Welcome to Stripe Issuing

 (b) Card Orders.

 (ii) Card Designs.
-All card designs, including logos, artwork, and written disclosures for physical cards, must be submitted for review and approval prior to distribution.
+All card designs, including logos, artwork, and written disclosures for physical cards, must be submitted for review and approval prior to distribution (similar to the Card order, Platform Providers will handle this process on behalf of their Platform Companies).
 Upon receipt of your submission, Stripe will review for consistency with this Agreement, Card Network Rules (including Card Network branding guidelines), Law and reputational considerations (collectively, the “Design Requirements”).
 In the event that Stripe cannot approve a proposed card design, Stripe will provide guidance on modifications necessary to comply with the Design Requirements.
 Please see the applicable Card Network’s website for further information.

 *(c) Requesting Cards and Activation.
 Administrators may request additional Cards to be provided to Authorized Users through the Dashboard.
 Only Administrators will be allowed to request Cards and make changes to the Program Account and Cards on your behalf.
 Only Authorized Users may make Charges on Cards issued to you.
 Cards must be activated prior to their use.
-You can activate your Cards through the Dashboard, or if you access the Program through a Platform, through a Platform-provided API.
+You can activate your Cards through the Dashboard.
 If you need further instructions, check with your Administrator.
 All Cards remain the property of Issuer and must be returned upon request.
 Issuer may cancel, revoke, repossess, or restrict the use of Cards at any time.

 3.6 Limits and Available Spend.

 (a) Generally.
 You may not make any Charge that would cause you to exceed or violate any of the limits set forth in this Section 3.6.
-Except as otherwise indicated in this Section, you may view these limits through the Dashboard or if you access the Program through a Platform, through a Platform-provided API.
+Except as otherwise indicated in this Section, you may view these limits through the Dashboard.

 (b) Total Spending Limit.
 When you open your Program Account, we will establish a “Total Spending Limit” for your Program Account, which will be the maximum aggregate amount available for Charges on your Program Account across all Cards and Card Accounts.
 Your initial Total Spending Limit will be based on the amount of assets in your Asset Account.
 We may increase or decrease your Total Spending Limit at any time, in our sole discretion, based on your Program Account and Transaction history, Asset Account, and related risk and credit considerations.
 You can request your Total Spending Limit any time by emailing us at email@example.com.